nerces/AmEx-Offer-Saver/README.md

 ## Using the Excel sheet

 The Excel sheet is simple to use.
 Leave the first row as it is and **only edit** the rows you need.
-First name goes in column 1, last name goes in column 2, card number goes in column 3, and email address goes in column 4.
+First name goes in column A, last name goes in column B, card number goes in column C, and email address goes in column D.

 See the following example for reference: